UPDATE: Research Guide to the Legal System of the Kingdom of Bhutan

 Article 10 of the Bhutanese Constitution, 2008 provides for a bi-cameral Parliament which consists of Druk Gyalpo (the King of Bhutan), the National Council (Upper House), and the National Assembly (Lower House), having all legislative powers.
 It is the responsibility of the Parliament to ensure that the Government safeguards the interests of the nation and fulfils the aspirations of the people through public review of policies and issues, Bills and other legislations, and scrutiny of State functions.
 The members of Parliament shall be elected according to the Electoral Laws of the Kingdom.
 Article 11 deals with National Council whereas Article 12 deals with the National Assembly.
 The tenure of both these houses is five years.

-The National Council, which is required to convene at least twice in a year, consists of twenty-five non-political members, one member elected by the voters in each of the twenty Dzongkhags (districts); and five eminent persons nominated by the Druk Gyalpo (the King).
+The National Council, which is required to convene at least twice a year, consists of twenty-five non-political members, one member elected by the voters in each of the twenty Dzongkhags (districts); and five eminent persons nominated by the Druk Gyalpo (the King).
 Besides the legislative functions, the National Council shall act as the House of review on matters affecting the security and sovereignty of the country and the interests of the nation and the people that need to be brought to the notice of the Druk Gyalpo, the Prime Minister and the National Assembly.

-The National Assembly of Bhutan shall have a maximum of fifty-five members, elected from each Dzongkhag in proportion to its population, provided that no Dzongkhag shall have less than two members or more than seven members, for which purpose Parliament shall, by law, provide for each Dzongkhag to be divided into constituencies through appropriate delimitation, and for the voters in each constituency directly electing one member to the National Assembly [Article 12(1)].
+The National Assembly of Bhutan shall have a maximum of 55 members, elected from each Dzongkhag in proportion to its population, provided that no Dzongkhag shall have less than two members or more than seven members, for which purpose Parliament shall, by law, provide for each Dzongkhag to be divided into constituencies through appropriate delimitation, and for the voters in each constituency directly electing one member to the National Assembly [Article 12(1)].
 The Rules of Procedure of the National Assembly of Bhutan 2014 can be found online.
-This document contains provisions on functioning of the Lower House.
+This document contains provisions on the functioning of the Lower House.

 6. Executive in Bhutan

-The government of Kingdom of Bhutan is of parliamentary form.
+The government of the Kingdom of Bhutan is of parliamentary form.
 The head of the State is the Druk Gyalpo (the King), whereas the head of the Government is the Prime Minister.
 Until the 1950s, Bhutan was an absolute monarchy whose sovereign was styled the Druk Gyalpo (“dragon king”).

 Article 20 of the Constitution provides that the executive power in Bhutan be vested in the Lhengye Zhungtshog (Council of Ministers or Cabinet) which shall consist of the Ministers headed by the Prime Minister.
 The number of Ministers shall be determined by the number of Ministries required to provide efficient and good governance.
 The creation of an additional ministry or reduction of any ministry shall be approved by Parliament.
 The Lhengye Zhungtshog (Council of Ministers) shall aid and advise the Druk Gyalpo (the King) in the exercise of His functions including international affairs, provided that the Druk Gyalpo may require the Lhengye Zhungtshog to reconsider such advice, either generally or otherwise.
 The Prime Minister shall keep the Druk Gyalpo informed from time to time about the affairs of the State, including international affairs, and shall submit such information and files as called for by the Druk Gyalpo.

 The Lhengye Zhungtshog assesses the state of affairs arising from developments in the State and society and from events at home and abroad; defines the goals of State action and determines the resources required to achieve them; plan and co-ordinate government policies and ensure their implementation; and represent the Kingdom at home and abroad.
-It also promotes an efficient civil administration based on the democratic values and principles enshrined in this Constitution and is collectively responsible to the Druk Gyalpo and to Parliament.
+It also promotes an efficient civil administration based on the democratic values and principles enshrined in this Constitution and is collectively responsible to the Druk Gyalpo and Parliament.

 The Executive Orders of the Cabinet can be found on the Cabinet’s website.

 The Bhutanese legal system was thus based on the religious and temporal laws.
-The spiritual laws are said to resemble a silken knot (dargye duephue) as the silken knot is light and loose at first but gradually tightens with the accumulation of negative deeds, whereas the secular laws are compared to a golden yoke (sergyi nyashing) that places the weight equally, signifying equality under the law and penalty grows heavier and heavier with the degree of the crimes committed.
-It is, therefore, evident that Buddhism has played a predominant role in shaping the legal principles and practices and also the development of the institution of the Judiciary.
+The spiritual laws are said to resemble a silken knot (dargye duephue) as the silken knot is light and loose at first but gradually tightens with the accumulation of negative deeds, whereas the secular laws are compared to a golden yoke (sergyi nyashing) that places the weight equally, signifying equality under the law and penalty growing heavier and heavier with the degree of the crimes committed.
+It is, therefore, evident that Buddhism has played a predominant role in shaping the legal principles and practices and the development of the institution of the Judiciary.

 7.1.
 Laws of Bhutan